How AI Interior Design Tools Actually Work in 2026

 Upload a photo and generate a redesigned version of your room in under a minute.
 One free credit with every account.

-The role of the prompt in AI design generation
+What role does the prompt play in AI design generation?

 The practical advice is to write prompts that describe the outcome you want in terms of specific materials, colours, and furniture types rather than aesthetic adjectives.
 'Warm and cosy' means different things to different training datasets; 'linen upholstery, oak floors, warm white walls, linen curtains' describes a consistent visual target.